David Starr (wrestler): European promotions (2016–2020)

-Personal life
+Personal life and sexual abuse allegations

 Starr paid homage to his amateur wrestling career with a tattoo of the United States Wrestling logo on his right thigh.
 Starr's favorite wrestlers as a child were "Superstar" Billy Graham, Ric Flair, Dusty Rhodes, Chris Jericho, Stone Cold Steve Austin, and The Rock.
 Outside of wrestling, Starr is also a big fan of Floyd Mayweather, Conor McGregor, and Muhammad Ali.

-Starr is a member of Democratic Socialists of America and a passionate supporter of Bernie Sanders.
+Starr is a member of Democratic Socialists of America and a passionate supporter of Bernie Sanders, Alexandria Ocasio-Cortez and the Wear The Peace clothing brand.
 Starr is Jewish.

 Starr was also a vocal supporter for the unionization of professional wrestlers and in 2019, he collaborated with Equity to form We the Independent, an organization made to help raise funds for wrestlers to unionize.
 In the ensuing months of its founding, Starr's efforts were gaining attention from mainstream media, and allegedly WWE pressured independent wrestling promotions Progress Wrestling and Westside Xtreme Wrestling to cease booking Starr over his pro-union stances.
-However, since his sexual abuse allegation came into light in June 2020, We the Independent severed ties with Starr and has abandoned their social media and website.
+However, since his sexual abuse allegations came into light in June 2020, We the Independent severed ties with Starr and has abandoned their social media and website.

+In June 2020, multiple former partners of Barsky came forward online alleging sexual, verbal, emotional, and financial abuse spanning years and these revelations kickstarted the global movement “#SpeakingOut movement,” often cited as the professional wrestling analogue to the MeToo movement.
+He denied all allegations but retired from pro-wrestling after being stripped of former titles and being denounced by multiple promotions and creative collaborators.
+Afterward, Barsky stated that he "reclaimed his life through sobriety and spirituality" during the time after the allegations came to fruition.
+He married Kat Barsky in 2024, and proclaimed himself four-years sober.